Concurrent Degree in Arts and Computer Science

 Many career opportunities demand a combination of in-depth scientific training with the understanding of people and the sophisticated analytic and critical skills acquired in an Arts degree.
 The Faculties of Arts and Computer Science at UNB in Fredericton are cooperating to make it possible for a student to graduate with both a BA and a BCS in five years.

-This program is ideal for students with an interest in Computer Science and one of the Arts disciplines.
+This program is ideal for students with an interest in Computer Science and one of the Arts subjects.
 It is also a demanding program that requires a serious commitment from the student from the outset and throughout the degree.

 Students in the concurrent program are able to count many of their courses toward the requirements of both degrees, so it is important to select courses carefully from the outset.
 Advice is available from both Faculties at every level from pre-entry enquiries through to graduation.
 To complete the concurrent degree, students must satisfy both the BA and BCS degree requirements.
 Completing these requirements will involve completing at least 151 credit hours of courses.